connext/IRCs/2-onchain-interactions.md

 The onchain service must:

+- have the ability to register channels to monitor
-- monitor the chain for channel events
+- monitor the chain for registered channel events
-- push event information to the channel wallet for relevant channels
+- push event information to the channel wallet for registered channels
-- store information related to relevant channel events
+- store information related to registered channel events
-- send transactions with sent to the service from the channel wallet
+- submit transactions to chain on behalf of registered channels

 ### Implementation Details